 Oozoo – Byeolbit Garden

 I highly recommend visiting this place during Christmas in Korea if you can.
-This is a difficult location to visit and probably least likely to be visited by tourists or expats.
+This is a difficult location to visit and probably least likely to be visited by tourists or foreign residents.
 This location would only be accessible by car since it’s actually on the side of a rest stop.
 It’s quite interesting and very beautiful.
 I was shocked when I first pulled up thinking that my GPS must have taken me to the wrong location.
 However, after exiting the vehicle I was able to see the entrance.
 They have small Christmas light shows that happen every hour until they close.

 This garden is filled with lights and there are some interesting places where you can easily set up your phone and take some selfies with your friends, family, or significant other.
 The garden has barrels set up easily around the area where you can put your phone and place it on a self-timer for those precious recorded moments.
 This was absolutely a delight to visit and I will be coming back here soon.